Introduction

 The Hardware

-• Raspberry Pi 4B - the brain
+• Raspberry Pi 4B - headless, runs everything

-• G-Mouse USB GPS antenna (u-blox 8 chipset) - shows up as /dev/ttyACM0, NMEA at 9600 baud
+• G-Mouse USB GPS antenna (u-blox 8) - shows up as /dev/ttyACM0, NMEA at 9600 baud

 Kismet Wardriving